AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/delete-person-from-sfdc.md

 >[!NOTE]
 >
->**FYI**
->
->Marketo is now standardizing language across all subscriptions, so you may see lead/leads in your subscription and person/people in docs.marketo.com.
-These terms mean the same thing; it does not affect article instructions.
-There are some other changes, too.
-[Learn more](http://docs.marketo.com/display/DOCS/Updates+to+Marketo+Terminology).

->[!NOTE]
->
 >Only available when integrated with Salesforce.

 1. In the Database, click the person you want to remove from Salesforce.
 Then click **Person Actions** and select **Salesforce**.